kubestash/docs/docs/guides/workloads/overview/index.md

 14. The `Job`(s) takes backup of the targeted workload.

-15. After the backup process is completed, the backup `Job` updates the `status.components[*]` field of the `Snapshot` resources with backup information of the target application components.
+15. After the backup process is completed, the backup `Job`(s) updates the `status.components[*]` field of the `Snapshot` resources with backup information of the target application components.

 ## How Restore Process Works